As a vegan it can be a nightmare finding out what’s safe to eat. These are some foods you probably thought were vegan but aren’t!

 How do they even think of these things?
 Red food colouring or carmine (sometimes labelled as E120) is made from the cochineal insect which is crushed to produce the colour.
 Reportedly 70,000 beetles must be crushed to produce 1 pound of the dye.
 It’s used in many red sweets and foods along with cosmetics and household items.

-Pick this instead: with the vegan revolution many brands are moving away from carmine, even Haribo!
-Check the label or look for the vegan stamp.
+Pick this instead: with the vegan revolution many brands are moving away from carmine (even Haribo!) so check the label and look for the vegan stamp.
+Biona does delicious vegan Haribo-style sweets and they’re an awesome organic option!

 Can contain: Meat Stock